Daily planning methods that actually fit your real life

 Plan one big task, three medium ones, five small ones.
 Nine items total – enough to make progress, not enough to overwhelm.
 The Eisenhower Matrix (urgent vs. important) addresses a similar problem, but the 1-3-5 rule is faster to apply daily because size tiers replace the four-quadrant analysis.

 The 1-3-5 rule handles interruptions well because small tasks fill gaps between meetings.
-Parents and managers find the 1-3-5 rule practical – the structure doesn’t assume unbroken focus, just that certain priorities will get done before the day ends.
+Parents and managers find the 1-3-5 rule practical – the structure does not assume unbroken focus, just that certain priorities will get done before the day ends.

 Bullet journaling: writing as structured daily planning

-Bullet journaling uses rapid symbols (bullet for task, dash for note, angle for migrated task) to create a daily log.
-Designer Ryder Carroll built the system for people who struggle with traditional planning.
+Bullet journaling uses rapid symbols to create a daily log that designer Ryder Carroll built for people who struggle with traditional planning.
 Mueller and Oppenheimer’s 2014 research suggested handwriting activates stronger memory encoding than typing [5], though subsequent replication studies have produced mixed results.

 The cost is time – 10-15 minutes daily for setup and migration.
 When comparing paper planners versus digital planners, the real question becomes whether that tactile engagement is worth the extra minutes.